-There are established arrangements for appeals against non-admission.
-These are heard by an independent appeal panel, convened by the Oxford Diocesan Director of Education.
+Any parent not offered a place for their child has the right of appeal to an independent appeal panel, convened by the Oxford Diocesan Director of Education.
 Details are available from the school, including the date by which an appeal should be submitted.
 It should be noted that, in the event of an unsuccessful appeal against non-admission to the school, the school does not consider any further application in the same school year (1 September - 31 August), unless there has been a material change in circumstances, for example a change of address which results in a move from outside the catchment area to inside it.